bbc/peaks.js/customizing.md

 ## Point and Segment Markers

-Peaks.js allows you to customise the appearance of the point and segment markers.
+Peaks.js allows you to customize the appearance of the point and segment markers.
 This is achieved by providing `createPointMarker` and/or `createSegmentMarker` functions in the options passed when calling `Peaks.init()`, for example: